recursivefunk/ng-route-it/README.md

   app.use( ngRoute.setPrefixHash( '!' ).route() );
 ```

 Oh, you have some endpoints that return data or something that you need to have work as usual?
+An array of regexes gets you what you need.
 ```javascript
   ngRoute.ignore( [ /^\/api/ ] );